Domestic Family Violence Awareness

 To provide a confidential set of support services in the workplace for times an employee may be a subject to, or a support person to a victim of, domestic family violence and to ensure employees are prohibited from using workplace resources such as work time, phone, email, computer, fax, vehicles or other means to threaten, harass, intimidate or otherwise harm another person.

-MRC adopted a Domestic Family Violence Policy in 2014, in response to a recommendation by the CEO.
-This policy complements the suite of policies available to MRC employees.
-In 2017, MRC adopted a broader awareness program for its staff in conjunction with a broader community awareness program.
+Council adopted a Domestic Family Violence Policy in 2014, in response to a recommendation by the CEO.
+This policy complements the suite of policies available to council employees.
+In 2017, council adopted a broader awareness program for its staff in conjunction with a broader community awareness program.

 6.0 Policy Statement

-MRC recognises that employees sometimes face situations of violence or abuse in their personal life that may affect their attendance or performance at work.
-Therefore, MRC is committed to providing support to employees that experience domestic family violence.
+Council recognises that employees sometimes face situations of violence or abuse in their personal life that may affect their attendance or performance at work.
+Therefore, council is committed to providing support to employees that experience domestic family violence.